silentorb/marloth-story/workbench/twold/twold-workbench.md

 Out of all of these, Magic and people are the only neutral dependencies and the most universally fought over.

-## Main Enemies

-* The Merchant of Sorcerers
-* The goddess of Feminism
-* The god of Atheism
-* False Priest (Bishop?)
-* Ruler whose family becomes magic dependent
-* Representative Necromancer
-* The god of Lust?
-* Demon Lord?

 ## Biblical Inspiration